sam-osung/Bank-app-Backend/README.md

-# Digital Witch Cloud Security / DevOps Project On Bank Managmenet App
-## This is the backend app which is coded and  Create Java.
+## This is the backend app which is developed with Java.
 ## And the database is mysql database
 -----------------------------------------------------------------------